FAQ for Confluent Cloud Kafka Clusters

 How long does it take to resize a Dedicated cluster?

-During resize operations, you may see leader elections but performance will not suffer.
+During resize operations, you might see leader elections but performance is not affected.
 You cannot request another resize until the current operation completes.

 For more details, see Dedicated provisioning time.